2026 24 Hours of Le Mans

 From Wikipedia, the free encyclopedia

-The 94th 24 Hours of Le Mans (French: 94e 24 Heures du Mans) will be an automobile endurance event, set to be held on 13–14 June 2026 at the Circuit de la Sarthe in Le Mans, France.
-It will be the 94th running of the 24-hour race organised by the Automobile Club de l'Ouest.[1]
-Hyundai's luxury division Genesis will run two cars in the Hypercar class, becoming the first Korean team to compete at the 24-hour race.[2]
+The 94th 24 Hours of Le Mans (French: 94e 24 Heures du Mans) was an automobile endurance race held on 13–14 June 2026 at the Circuit de la Sarthe in Le Mans, France.
+It was the 94th running of the 24-hour race organised by the Automobile Club de l'Ouest, and the third round of the 2026 FIA World Endurance Championship.[1]
+Hyundai's luxury division Genesis ran two cars in the Hypercar class, becoming the first Korean team to compete at the 24-hour race.[2]

 | |||